%20(Presentation)%20(1600%20x%20600%20px)(476)-ae236310-70ba-4da6-bfd4-a855229af779.webp&w=3840&q=75)

 Alongside native tools, there are several popular third-party applications at your disposal.
 Etcher, for instance, is highly regarded for its clean and intuitive interface that simplifies the process.
 Other well-known utilities include Rufus and Unetbootin, which also offer similar functionality and ease of use.
 Each of these tools has its own set of features, so you may want to choose the one that best suits your workflow.

-command is a powerful option.
+dd)For advanced users, the dd command is a powerful option.
 This method requires careful execution since incorrect parameters can lead to data loss.
 It is essential to double-check every command before hitting Enter.
 Always back up your data before proceeding and verify the command parameters using the official Ubuntu documentation.
 This precise procedure, however, gives you complete control over the bootable USB creation process.

 Before you begin, it is crucial to prepare your USB drive.
 Ensure it is properly formatted for compatibility with the bootable environment.
 The FAT32 file system is typically recommended, but depending on your needs, NTFS may also be an option.
 A properly formatted USB drive ensures that your installation process goes smoothly without encountering file system issues.